-[Web Sites] The web-site is listed in the home page of the GL education center.
+[ Web Sites ] The web-site is listed in the home page of the GL education center.

 [Additional Information] Students are requested to check in advance whether the credit of this course is counted as the unit for graduation requirement at department level.
-Course starts at April 13th, and the 1st lesson is repeated on April 20th.
+Course starts at April 12th, and the 1st lesson is repeated on April 19th.
 The course schedule is irregular.
 Most classes are biweekly, the detailed schedule is provided at the 1st lecture.

-Advanced Engineering and Economy (English lecture) 工学と経済(上級)(英語科目)
+Advanced Engineering and Economy (English lecture)